 One-third of the world’s population is at risk of contracting typhoid, a systemic bacterial infection spread through contaminated food and water that kills more than 128,000 people each year, primarily children in low-income countries.
 Caused by Salmonella enterica serotype Typhi (S. Typhi), typhoid is an acute illness that is often misdiagnosed because its symptoms – prolonged fever, headache, nausea, constipation, loss of appetite and diarrhea – are so common.

 Newly developed typhoid conjugate vaccines have the potential to dramatically reduce the burden of typhoid around the world.
 These vaccines offer important advantages over previously available typhoid vaccines, including longer duration of protection, fewer doses required and the ability to protect children under two years of age, which allows for typhoid conjugate vaccines to be delivered with other vaccines in routine immunization of infants.
 By reducing the burden of typhoid, typhoid conjugate vaccines also have the potential help to prevent the occurrence of drug resistance.
 A recent rise in multidrug-resistant typhoid and nontyphoidal Salmonella has increased the urgent need for more effective vaccines.

 To speed the introduction of these life-saving vaccines, additional research and scientific collaboration is required.

 Establishing Burden of Disease

 Sabin is leading a large, landmark surveillance study in Bangladesh, Nepal and Pakistan.
-The Surveillance for Enteric Fever in Asia Project (SEAP) is collecting data to establish the burden of enteric fever, the current trends of antimicrobial resistance and the cost of typhoid and paratyphoid on families, communities and counties’ healthcare systems.
+The Surveillance for Enteric Fever in Asia Project (SEAP) is collecting data to establish the burden of enteric fever, the current trends of antimicrobial resistance and the cost of typhoid and paratyphoid on families, communities and countries’ healthcare systems.
 Data from the study is already informing global introduction of the first WHO-approved typhoid conjugate vaccine, as well as policy recommendations for its use.
 Additionally, by conducting research to establish the burden of enteric fever in Asia, Sabin provides countries with critical data to evaluate the potential benefits of vaccine introduction.